 6th March 2019 - 3rd April 2019

 |Term 5||1st May 2019 - 22nd May 2019|

 |Term 6||12th June 2019 - 17th July 2019|

 We are very proud of our Fused Dance Company, which grew from an after school dance session.
 Disabled and non-disabled dancers choreograph their own pieces and frequently perform both locally and county wide, and their achievements are inspirational.
 The company is aimed at dancers over 16 years of age.
 Our junior group Fusion helps younger dancers develop their dancing and choreography skills.
 Both groups are held on a Wednesday.
 The dates are the same as the After school Club (above).Music sessions

 Weekly music sessions for children and young people with disabilities aged 4 and upwards.
 Our wonderful teacher Jane uses specialist equipment and techniques to allow young people to create their own music.
-Held at Heart of the Forest School, 3pm - 5.30pm on Fridays during term-time.
+Held at Heart of the Forest School, 3pm - 5pm on Fridays during term-time.
+Our amazing teacher Mark supports our members to improve their skills on a specific instrument and to create their own music.
+Held at Heart of the Forest School, 4:15pm - 5pm on Fridays during term-time.

 Weekend Activity Club